It’s hard to find one single guide out there that gives you all the information you need about Amazon product photography.

 - Save it as a JPEG, TIFF, or GIF

-- Save it as an RGB color space
+- Save it as RGB color space

 File Name Requirements

-What you name your image file is a very overlooked part of image SEO.
+I want to highlight a very overlooked part of image SEO.

-For example: AmazonASIN.JPEG
+For example: (File name: AmazonASIN.JPEG)

 Types of Product Listing Images

 1. Parent SKU Main Image

 The first photo your customer sees is the parent image.
 This is the image that appears in the search results when someone is looking for your product.
 Amazon wants to make sure you provide a great buying experience for your potential customer so they are very strict about the requirements for this first photo.

 Also known as child variations.
 Child SKU images are necessary when your product comes in different sizes or colors.
 It’s most helpful when you offer multiple colors because the customer can see what each one will look like.
 You cannot sell child variations of your product without that specific variation image.